matxakav/OT-NWbasedOnGNS3/2.OT-Network/README.md

 docker pull wzy318/kalilinux:latest
 ```

+> Special credit to Scada-LTS team for their support in [troubleshooting and creating](https://github.com/SCADA-LTS/Scada-LTS/issues/2473) of scadalts/scadalts:v2.6.18-mysql-8 docker image.

 Create templates for these 3 docker images following the table.
 Keep other unspecified fields unchanged.

 | Docker image | Name | Console type | HTTP port in the container | HTTP path |